zhouyl/flowblade/docs/components/forms/switch.md

 # Switch Component

 Toggle switch component for binary on/off states, built with Flowbite styling.
+Switch provides a flexible way to create toggle switches with support for various sizes, colors, and states.

 ## Basic Usage